wonderbird/kdb-webapp/README.md

 ## CI Pipeline

 We have selected the GitHub application [Google Cloud Build](https://github.com/apps/google-cloud-build) for running our Continuous Integration pipelines in Google's [Cloud Build](https://github.com/apps/google-cloud-build) environment.

-The containers built by GCP will be pushed to nearline storage (Europe) in order to save costs.
-Nearline storage is 0.01 EUR/month/GB whereas multiregional storage is 0.026 USD/month/GB.
+The build is configured in [cloudbuild.yaml](./blob/master/cloudbuild.yaml).